Publisher: David Greenwald | Managing Editor: Ghostwrite Mike

 Kristine Guillaume

-Kristine Guillaume is a PhD student in African American Studies and English at Yale University, and an instructor in the Yale Prison Education Initiative (YPEI).
+Kristine Guillaume is a PhD candidate in African American Studies and English at Yale University, and an instructor in the Yale Prison Education Initiative (YPEI).
 Her research focuses Black prison print culture in the mid-to-late 20th century.
 Prior to Yale, she completed master’s degrees in English and American Studies and in Intellectual History at the University of Oxford, where she was a Rhodes Scholar.
 Kristine graduated from Harvard University with a degree in History and Literature and African American Studies in 2020.
 She was a reporter at The Harvard Crimson before becoming the paper’s first Black woman president in 2019.
 Kristine has also published articles in The Atlantic, CBS, and Time Magazine.

 Watch Kristine’s inspiring message to the VCJG here.